codio/knowledge/source/instructors/authoring/guides/author_student.rst

 ********************
 The top menu can be customized to remove options you don't want your students to have access to.

 ..
 Note::  Only students will see the modified menus.
-Teachers previewing the assignment will not see the customization.
+Teachers will not see customizations when previewing assignments and viewing students work.
 To view the environment as a student use the :ref:`test student <add-remove-students>` accounts.

 Use a `.codio-menu` file to specify which menu items should be hidden.
 Example: